-High estrogen symptoms tend to appear along with the signs of low testosterone, pushing down libido and even increasing your risk of cancer.
+High estrogen symptoms tend to appear along with the signs of low testosterone, decreasing libido and even increasing your risk of cancer.
 Learn more.

 It is normal for both men and women to have a particular balance of testosterone and estrogen.
 Like a seesaw, when estrogen goes up, testosterone tends to drop.
 Women have more estrogen than men do (and less testosterone) on average.